L-Spiro/BeesNES/README.md

 <br>Shawn (L. Spiro) Wilcoxen

 ## Description
-A Nintendo Entertainment System emulator with the goal of being fully “sub–cycle-accurate”; the work is correctly divided across the individual cycles for each instruction and cycles are divided into φ1 and φ2.
+A “sub–cycle-accurate” Nintendo Entertainment System emulator with the goal of being as authentic of an experience as possible.
+It should look, sound, and _feel_ like real hardware, with convincing visuals, clean and accurate audio, and real-time input response.
+No visual or audible delays.
+BeesNES also represents the under-served regions with support for a wide range of console variants, currently including NTSC, PAL, Dendy, PAL-M, and PAL-N.

+## Visual Samples
 ![image](https://user-images.githubusercontent.com/7362666/215368977-2cec6ea5-c09e-4824-99e5-0afe3b76409f.png)
 ![image](https://user-images.githubusercontent.com/7362666/215370930-471d4fe0-feed-4d27-9fde-bba0da1d8e9b.png)
 ![image](https://user-images.githubusercontent.com/7362666/215369800-608a6db6-fddc-4a46-9b5f-77c501adab5a.png)